CristianGTrandafir/SetTheoryDSL/README.md

 I did not implement this because it would make the program crash or cause undesired behavior.
 If a user uses Delete with 3 parameters on a set, then the program would crash.
 If a user uses Delete with 2 parameters on a scope, then they would inadvertently delete the entire set rather than one of the elements.

+One last issue I ran into with my code was that I could never figure out how to return a specific type from case statements.
+This resulted in my code being bloated with .asInstanceOf[Type] statements.